Date Published - February 14, 2021

 To obtain minerals they will eat soil.

 In some populations they have been seen to wash their food.
 The purpose of this is unknown but one hypothesis is that it adds additional salt to their food.
+They will visit areas that have been recently been affected by avalanches where it is easier to obtain food.

 Asia is the native home of the Japanese macaque where they are exclusively found in Japan.
 Their range covers three main islands known as Honshu, Shikoku and Kyushu along with a few smaller islands.
 They have gone extinct on Tane island.